wmiller848/GoGP/README.md

 # GoGP #
 ### Go Genetic Programing ###

-A Go implementation of a DNA based Gentic Programmer.
+A Go implementation of a 'DNA' based Genetic Programmer.

 ## Usage ##